 While there are noticeable seasonal shifts in harbour porpoise distribution in certain locations, these porpoises do not appear to undertake coordinated migrations.

-Satellite telemetry has been used in various studies throughout their range to track harbour porpoise movements.
-In the Bay of Fundy and Gulf of Maine, tagged porpoises were seen to remain in one location for periods of days to weeks before moving rapidly to another location (Read and Westgate 1997).
+Satellite telemetry to track harbour porpoise movements has been used in various studies throughout their range.
+In the Bay of Fundy and Gulf of Maine, tagged porpoises were seen to remain in one location for periods of days to weeks before moving rapidly to another location (Read & Westgate 1997).
 In a long term study in the North Sea and western Baltic Sea, tagged harbour porpoises were found to congregate in nine high-density areas rather than being evenly distributed throughout the region (Sveegaard et al. 2011).
 The same study found that immature porpoises travelled over larger areas than mature porpoises did.

 North Atlantic stocks

 In the North Atlantic, 13 different populations or sub-populations of harbour porpoises have been proposed, with a 14th group inhabiting the Black Sea (Donovan and Bjørge 1995, Andersen 2003).
-While there is a clear distinction, based on genetic analysis, between harbour porpoises in the northwestern and northeastern Atlantic, the group structure within each region is not as clear.
+Even though there is a clear distinction based on genetic analysis, the group structure within the Northwest and Northeast Atlantic is not clear.
 Part of the reason for this is that not all areas have been equally studied, and sample sizes for some of the suggested sub-populations are low.
 Differences in behaviour between the sexes also make separating stocks difficult: female porpoises tend to return to the same breeding areas each year while males may travel between areas (Andersen et al. 1997).
 Recent shifts in overall harbour porpoise distribution, primarily in the North Sea and along the western coasts of Europe are also confusing the population structure in this region.

 Current abundance and trends